decretist/Dissertation/Chapter0/chapter0.md

 the *Decretum* in connection with my thesis was to consult the Latin text of Nicholas II's 1059 decree on papal elections (D.23 c.1).

-Stan encouraged me to use computer-aided typesetting for the project, and in this way I acquired a then-unusual skill that led directly to my IT career.
+Chodorow encouraged me to use computer-aided typesetting for the project, and in this way I acquired a then-unusual skill that led directly to my IT career.
 In the mid to late 80s I went on to take most of the required courses for the undergraduate Computer Science major